okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-cases/oie-embedded-widget-use-case-load/go/integrationsteps.md

 ### Step 1: Click on the sign-in page link

-The user clicks on the sign-in link is the first step.
+The first step occurs when the user clicks on the sign-in link.
 This link points to the sign-in page where the Widget is embedded.
 On the sample application's homepage, this link is named **Login** and located on the top right corner of the page.